Explore 360

 What is the best type of footwear to use?

-Plastic boots are essential to climb 6,000m peaks.
-However you will only be using your plastic boots for the mountain phase of this trek.
-You will not be wearing them on the trek to the base camp.
-These should be a double boot with a soft inner and hard plastic shell, the basic model would be Scarpa Vega’s or La Sportiva Spantiks.
-Temperatures high on the mountain are usually well below -20 and only plastic boots can withstand such conditions.
+High altitude mountaineering boots are essential for climbing 6,000m peaks.
+You will only be using these for the mountain phase of the expedition and you wont be wearing them on the trek to Everest Base Camp.
+These boots should be double or triple layered.
+Either La Sportiva G2 SMs, Scarpa Phantom 6000s, La Sportiva Spantiks or 8,000m boots are suitable.
+Temperatures high on the mountain are usually well below -20 and only these mountaineering boots can withstand such conditions.

 Ensure that you have tried the boots on before you leave home and that you can wear a thin and a thick pair of socks in them and still be able to wriggle your toes.